Marker Logo

 On Dec.
 18, 1935, the library was officially dedicated.
 It received great praise not only from Oklahoma, but from around the nation.
 Several cities even requested copies of the architectural plans.

 The new library served the city well for many years.
 However by the early 1980s it was again evident additional space was needed to fulfill the many services provided by the library.
-In October 1987 a ground breaking ceremony was held for a $1.65 million expansion.
-Howard and Porch, architects from Oklahoma City, designed the addition on the west side.
-The style of the original 1935 building was faithfully followed and the library was rededicated on Sept.
-10, 1989.
+In October 1987 a ground breaking ceremony was held for

 Erected by Historic Preservation Panel of Ponca City, Ponca City Main Street Authority.

 Location.
 36° 42.226′ N, 97° 4.668′ W. Marker is in Ponca City, Oklahoma, in Kay County.
-Marker is at the intersection of East Grand Avenue (Business U.S. 60) and North 5th Street, on the right when traveling west on East Grand Avenue.
+It is at the intersection of East Grand Avenue (Business U.S. 60) and North 5th Street, on the right when traveling west on East Grand Avenue.
 Touch for map.
 Marker is at or near this postal address: 515 East Grand Avenue, Ponca City OK 74601, United States of America.
 Touch for directions.

 Ponca City Library image.
 Click for full size.

-Photographed By Bill Kirchner, May 1, 2012
+Photographed by Bill Kirchner, May 1, 2012

 3. Ponca City Library